Jingo88/bestMovies/README.md

 * removed search button, the user can just press enter
 * why not Rotten Tomatoes
+* removed var rtapi = fs.readFileSync('rtapi.txt', 'utf8');
 * OMDB Documentation does not show you can search for multiple movies
 * define.js to organize all the JS
 * login.css to organize css
+* created a rtapi.txt to bring in to safely secure the apikey no longer need it. this means you no longer need fs either
 *